d13r/laravel-breadcrumbs/ISSUE_TEMPLATE.md

 says "The software is provided "as is", without warranty of any kind".

 Having said that, if you have a very specific question, and you're super-polite about it, I may help.
-If you just paste an error message and expect me to fix it, I definitely won't!
+If you just paste an error message and expect me to tell you how to fix it, I definitely won't!

 Thanks,
 Dave